WORK AND SOCIAL SECURITY

 - If your Medicaid coverage was based on SSI, it may continue even after SSI cash benefits stop.

-- Benefits can be reinstated without a new medical evaluation if your work stops within 5 years after your last check and you are still disabled by the same medical condition.
+- Benefits can be reinstated without a new medical evaluation if your work stops within five years after your last check and you are still disabled by the same medical condition.

 - You may be able to exclude some income and resources if you need them to support a Plan for Achieving Self-Support (PASS).

 The work incentive provisions only apply after your SSD or SSI benefits start.
-If you return to work for substantial wages ($1000/month in 2010) while your claim is in process, your claim may be denied before your disability has been confirmed through medical evaluation.
-It is hard to conclude you are so disabled that you can't earn a substantial wage at the same time you're actually doing just that
+If you return to work for substantial wages ($1,090/month in 2015) while your claim is in process, your claim may be denied before your disability has been confirmed through medical evaluation.
+It is hard for them to conclude that you are so disabled that you can't earn a substantial wage, while at the same time, you are doing just that.

 Checks and Balances

 There are limitations on what you can earn and keep when you are also collecting SSD.
 Check and double check that you are not earning over the income limit ($1,090/month).
 If you are overpaid by your employer, you may have to return money to SSA.